VenkateshShanbhag/iiot-hybrid-with-mongodb-confluent/README.md

 ##### 9. ksqlDB - TODO

 ## Destroy the environment
-It destroys docker and cloud assets.
+To destroy docker and cloud assets,

 Execute: